dovahcrow/bitmex-rs/README.md

 ## Implementation status

-If you find some feature is not implemented and you just need it urgently, file an issue and I'll put that in priority.
+If you find some features are not implemented and you just need them urgently, file an issue and I'll put that in priority.
 A PR is also welcome :)

 - Announcement
   - [x] GET /announcement